MicrosoftDocs/WSL/WSL/basic-commands.md

 - `--distribution`: Specify the Linux distribution to install.
 You can find available distributions by running `wsl --list --online`.
 - `--no-launch`: Install the Linux distribution but do not launch it automatically.
-- `--web-download`: Install from GitHub rather than using the Microsoft Store. *(This will result in not receiving as-available updates from the store.)*
+- `--web-download`: Install from an online source rather than using the Microsoft Store.

 When WSL is not installed options include: